-My name is Emily, and I create nostalgic and sentimental works of art for your body or your wall.
+My name is Emily, and I create nostalgic and sentimental works of art about my love of all things related to the school experience.
 My pieces are unique, one of a kind, and all made by me, in my home studio.

-I have always had an old soul.
-I collect and save handwritten pieces of paper, as well as postcards, and other paper products.
+I have always had a love for paper.
+I collect and save handwritten notes, as well as postcards, and other paper products.
 Many of my sources of inspiration are from family scrap books, and found items at Antique stores.
+I get warm and fuzzy over "kid writing."
 One funny fact about me, you might like, is that I feel like I hit the lottery if I find a handwritten list in the bottom of a grocery cart.

 Along with my constant need to make people smile or laugh, I always try and add humor in my work.
 I do this in a playful way, and hope it can only be received by you, the viewer, as charming.